Dewatering screw press: Drive

 Larger presses use a foot-mounted gearbox while smaller presses use a hollow-shaft gearbox.
 Currently, nearly all presses are driven by electric motors due to their reliable and low cost frequency drives.
 The electric motors replaced the previously popular hydraulic motor drives.
 A vertical design was popular in the 1800s through the 1950s but they are no longer made.
 Most screw presses are currently built with the screws in a horizontal configuration.
-One newer version uses an angled screw design to reduce floor footprint and press cake moisture.

 Compressive Mechanisms

 Compression is created within the screw press by increasing the inner shaft diameter of the screw.
 For example, if a 16" screw press has a 6" shaft at the start, the flights on the screw will be 5" tall.
 If this 6" shaft diameter is then increased to 12" at the discharge, the fights will be only 2" tall at this point.
 Thus compression is applied as the material is being pressed from a 5" opening through a 2" space.

 This compression can also be achieved tightening the separation of the flights of the screw.
 If at the inlet, the pitch is 16", the material thus will move 16" with each revolution.
 If it is then decreased to 8" at the point of discharge, the material will move 8" per revolution.
 This results in there being more volume forced into the press than there is being forced out of the press at a time.
 This creates the desired compression and pushes the liquid through the screen.

 Another way to achieve compression is to place a cone at the point of discharge.
 This can also be called a choke, stopper, or door.
 In many designs it is bolted into a fixed position, making a fixed, smaller opening which the material must pass through.
 More commonly found however, the screw press has the cone pushed into the point of discharge via a hydraulic or air cylinder.